 Therefore, it stands to reason that someone experiencing back pain might be wondering whether they can effectively use CBD oil for back pain.

-When CBD interacts with the endocannabinoid system (ECS), which is an internal system that regulates our bodies and helps us maintain homeostasis, it enhances the signaling of anandamide, a pain-regulating compound found in the brain that is linked to feelings of well-being and happiness.
+When CBD interacts with the endocannabinoid system (ECS), which is an internal system that regulates our bodies, it enhances the signaling of anandamide, a pain-regulating compound found in the brain that is linked to feelings of well-being and happiness.
 By preventing the absorption of this molecule, CBD pushes excess quantities into the bloodstream, reducing pain throughout the body.

 CBD has also demonstrated the ability to reduce pain through the body's TRPV1 receptors, responsible for control functions such as inflammation and the awareness of pain.